roberta-davidson/mag-for-phoenix/README.md

 So you need Nextflow version > 22.03.0-edge

-On Phoneix we have the module Nextflow/23.03.0 so do: `module load Nextflow/23.03.0` before running the pipeline.
+On Phoneix we have the module Nextflow/23.03.0 so do: `module load Nextflow/23.03.0` before running the pipeline. \
+(For a reason that I forgot, I installed Nextflow 23.10.0 myself and use that)

 We use Singularity to handle packages used by the pipeline so run `module load Singularity/3.10.5` as well.